lballarin/googleCloudEndpoint/README.md

-# Google Cloud Endpoint Android Client
+# Google Cloud Endpoint
 Generate Android Client libraries with Maven
 Generate Swagger file for Endpoints section on Google Cloud Console.
-This section is usefull to see all calls to your API and manage the externals authorizations given to your clients
+This section is usefull to see all the calls to your API and manage the externals authorizations given to your clients
-Deploy code on your Google Cloud Server
+Deploy the code on your Google Cloud Server

 ## Requierments
   * [gcloud](https://cloud.google.com/sdk/gcloud/) command-line tool.
 Follow the guide to init the tool.